seniorglez/JEEShop/README.md

 ### Prerequisites

-First and foremost, this is a tutorial for Arch-based distro's users, if is not your case you will need to learn how to install the packages for your distros.
+First and foremost, this is a tutorial for Arch-based distro's users, if it is not your case you will need to learn how to install the packages for your distros.
 The rest of the tutorial is the same.

 ####Eclipse

 In order to run this software you will need to install Eclipse IDE for java EE developers.
-You can not install several eclipse versions because they will conflict so if is your case you will need to find the way to keep both.
+You can not install several eclipse versions because they will conflict so if it is your case you will need to find the way to keep both.
 You cant get more info [here](https://wiki.archlinux.org/index.php/Eclipse)

 ```bash